dhruvildave/uast/README.md

 ![poster](/uast_poster.png)

 Devanāgarī is the writing system that is adapted by various languages like Saṃskṛta.
 International Alphabet of Sanskrit Transliteration (IAST) is a transliteration scheme for romanisation of Saṃskṛta language.
 IAST makes use of diacritics to represent various characters.
 On a computer, these are represented using Unicode standard which differs from how the Saṃskṛta language behaves at a very fundamental level.
-This results in an issue that is encountered while designing typesetting software for devanāgarī and IAST.
+This results in an issue that is encountered while designing typesetting software for Devanāgarī and IAST.
 We hereby discuss the problems and provide a solution that solves the issue of incompatibilities between various transliteration and encoding schemes.

 Web version URL: https://uast.dev